William-King977/eng84_devops_intro_vagrant/README.md

 ```

 ### Create `provision_app.sh` for the app
 Inside `provision_app.sh` are the following contents.
 These commands install the necessary dependencies to run the app virtual machine.
-If one decides to run the app using `node app.js` and gets an error involving `express`, they will need to run `npm install` inside the virtual machine.
 ```
 #!/bin/bash